giony82/SuperCopyPaste/README.md

 - Show only pinned items.

 # Shortcuts
-- CTR - ENTER -> activates the application
+- ALT - F1 -> activates the application (it can be changed in the Constants.cs file)
 - ALT - X -> closes the application
 - DEL -> Deletes the current selected row